Harshil-Mehta-Dubverse/TTS-API-Docs/docs/first-call.md

 - `speaker_no` (required): The ID of the speaker voice.
 See [Speaker Selection](speaker-selection.md) for available options.
 - `config` (optional): Additional configuration options.
   - `use_streaming_response`: Set to `true` for streamed audio, `false` for a complete audio file response.
+  - `sample_rate`: (optional) Specify the sample rate of the audio output.
+Minimum value is 8000 and maximum is 48000.
+The default rate is 22050.
 - `callback_url` (optional): URL to receive the API response if different from the origin.

 ## Making the API Call